 5. Sales and Marketing

-How you will drive customers to your urgent care as well as retain them?
+How will you drive customers to your urgent care as well as retain them?
 This is the section where you explain how you plan to get the word out about your new location and the types of ongoing advertising campaigns you will provide.

 6. Management Summary